cmcculloh/jest-import/README.md

 ### with typescript

-If your project includes typescript, you will need to add the `@babel/preset-typescript` preset:
+If your project includes typescript, you will need to add the `@babel/preset-typescript` preset (and, of course, run `yarn add --dev @babel/preset-typescript`):

 ```
 {